bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-05-20-booksmart.md

+---
+layout: post
+title: Booksmart
+published: true
+date: 2021-05-20
+readtime: true
+categories: ['MEMBER PICKS']
+tags: [Comedy]
+metadata: 'USA, 2019, 102 mins'
+pdf: '2021-05-20-La-Haine.pdf'
-‘It’s hilarious and just wonderful!
+---‘It’s hilarious and just wonderful!
 It’s such a great film in terms of representation, and not clichéd at all’.<br>
 Emilie Cunning, BFI Member

 In a long line of teen comedies mostly set over the course of one evening, and which thus have _American Graffiti_ (1973) in their DNA, _Booksmart_ celebrates the intimacy of women’s closest early friendships while acknowledging their transience.
 Whereas the analogous end-of-high-school comedies _Superbad_ (2007) and _Blockers_ (2018) depict the quests of their respective male and female characters to lose their virginities, actor Olivia Wilde’s riotous first feature as director has a comparatively thin premise: it shows the efforts of two best buddies and unpopular super-swots – introspective social activist Amy and ebullient valedictorian Molly – to attend their first party.